What should be closed? And what should never be?

 To remember our own history

-The people who do this are often #fashionistas chasing the latest fad, the #NGO prats clinging to crumbling institutions, or the geeks blind to anything beyond their screen.
+The people who do this are often #fashionistas chasing the latest fad or the #NGO prats clinging to crumbling institutions, or the geeks blind to anything beyond their screen.
 What they have in common is that they are all unknowingly (or knowingly) kneeling at the altar of the #deathcult.
-They do this by dragging in their #mainstreaming assumptions, wielding ‘common sense’ like a cudgel, and are oblivious to how it shatters the delicate, horizontal culture the real #4opens grow from.
+They do this by dragging in their #mainstreaming assumptions, wielding ‘common sense’ like a cudgel, and are oblivious to how it shatters the delicate, horizontal culture the real #4opens we need grows from.

 On the #fediverse, we’re witnessing a growing native/non-native culture clash.
-Which i’s not inherently bad, friction sparks growth.
+Which is not inherently bad, friction sparks growth.
 But when the horizontal crew, the ones refusing to play the #mainstreaming power games, consistently get trampled by this, then we have a problem.
 The commons reputedly collapses under the weight of imported hierarchy and fear-driven control.

-The pushing of mess and more mess, means we need shovels, lots of shovels, to dig deep and compost this wreckage back into fertile ground.
+This #mainstreaming pushing of mess and more mess, means we need shovels, lots of shovels, to dig deep and compost this wreckage back into fertile ground.
 The tech?
 It’s just scaffolding.
 The actual building is made of people, mythos, and tradition.
 It’s a historical flow, as is everything of value.
 But instead of embracing this flow, people, in the grip of #stupidindividualism, push hard for self-destruction and distraction.
 It’s almost like they want the #deathcult to win.
-And in this world, where the economic machine grinds everything to dust, it’s a hard problem to shift.
+And in this world, where the economic machine grinds everything to dust, this is a hard problem to shift.

-We need to break this cycle.
-To remember our own history.
-Back when we did things better.
-Back when we built #indymedia, not just as a tool but as a living, breathing community.
+We need to become the change and challenge to break this cycle, to remember our own history, back when we did things better, back when we built #indymedia, not just as a tool but as a living, breathing community.
 A space where the value was in the social fabric itself.
 The path to do this is in federating out to a non-(owned) branded networks.
-Build the flows.
-The undercurrents.
-The radical gardens of storytelling and truth.
-It’s time to stop licking the self-inflicted wounds and start digging again.
+Building the flows, the undercurrents, the radical gardens of storytelling and truth.
+It’s time to stop licking the self-inflicted wounds and get our hands dirt to start digging again.

-On this, the #OMN hashtag story is a shovel, to dig through the layers of decay in the tech mess.
+On this, the #OMN hashtag story is a shovel, we need to actively use to dig through the layers of decay in the tech mess.
 It’s a tool to help us compost the rot of the #deathcult and plant the seeds of a new, living, breathing #openweb.

 I’ve been exploring this path for years, you can dive into my thoughts on it here.
 But what we really need is a home for this practice, a network where these seeds can grow into something tangible.
 Because fighting back doesn’t need to be complicated.
-It’s how every right and freedom we enjoy was won in the first place: by pushing, not just defending.
+It’s how every “common sense” right and freedom we enjoy was won in the first place: by pushing, not just defending.

 The commons won’t protect itself.
 We haven’t yet effectively used the openings we have to defend our digital commons.
 Over the last 5 years, we have pushed to expand this space, as history shows, the best defence is an active attack, not with weapons, but with action, storytelling, and a refusal to let the #mainstreaming mess suffocate this motivation.

-A part of this defence is calling out the #nastyfew instead of talking vaguely about ‘elites.’
+A part of this plain talking, calling out the #nastyfew instead of talking vaguely about ‘elites.’
 Let’s name the problem, plant the seeds, and grow the alternatives.
 The path I outline in the #OMN can be used to shape this living network, a flow where our history informs our present, and where collective action mediates the cycle of destruction.
 It’s time to remember our history, build the native #4opens path, and stop waiting for someone else to save us.
 We have the tools, let’s start digging.

 Why are our #fashernistas so poisonous?